Everything you love about nutty, earthy deli-style rye bread in the form of deliciously easy rye bagels.

 - Make the caraway tea.
 Heat water in an electric kettle or on the stove until it reaches a low simmer (160°F).
 Pour 300 grams water over the caraway seeds and let steep in the fridge 8-10 minutes until lukewarm to the touch (90°-110°F).

 - Combine dry ingredients.
 In the bowl of a stand mixer fitted with a dough hook, combine bread flour, rye flour, salt, sugar, and yeast.
-Make sure the yeast and salt are not touching in the bowl.

 - Rise.
 Shape the dough into a ball and place in a lightly greased bowl.
 Cover and let rise 1 hour until just about doubled in size.
 When you press a finger into the dough the indentation should fill back in just slightly.